Start typing to perform a search...

 • Any other activity that is an activity for which a principal may suspend a student under a policy of the DSBN.

-• creating a negative environment at a school for another individual
+• Creating a negative environment at a school for another individual, and

-The definition of bullying behaviours includes the use of any physical, verbal, electronic, written, or other means.
-In addition, the definition of bullying includes bullying by electronic means (commonly known as cyber-bullying) including:
+The definition of bullying behaviour, as taken from the Education Act and PPM No.144: Bullying prevention and intervention, includes the use of any physical, verbal, electronic, written, or other means.
+In addition, the definition of bullying includes bullying by electronic means, such as social media platforms, email, text, direct messaging, digital gaming and/or communication applications, (commonly known as cyber-bullying) including:

-• impersonating another person as the author of content or messages posted on the internet; and
+• Impersonating another person as the author of content or messages posted on the internet

 Mitigating Factors